AvanindraC/YTDownloaderApp/README.md

 # YTDownloaderApp
-A simple youtube downloader made in golang for android
+A simple youtube downloader made in golang

 ## NOTE: I dont support downloading stuff illegally, be sure to use it for legal purposes and creative commons licensed videos only